hackerati/machine-learning-tutorial/ml_task.md

 We will be using the [MovieLens dataset](http://grouplens.org/datasets/movielens/) in order to recommend movies to you, based on a few example ratings that you will fill out.
 We will use the 1 million ratings version of the dataset, which has ratings from 6000 users on 4000 movies.

 The recommendation techique is called collaborative filtering.
 The idea is to fill in the missing entries of a user - movie_rating association matrix.

+We will use MLlib and the alternating least squares (ALS) algorithm to learn these latent factors.
 MLlib currently supports model-based collaborative filtering, in which users and products are described by a small set of latent factors that can be used to predict missing entries.

-We will use MLlib and the alternating least squares (ALS) algorithm to learn these latent factors.
 The implementation in MLlib has the following parameters:

-**numBlocks** is the number of blocks used to parallelize computation (set to -1 to auto-configure). rank is the number of latent factors in the model.
+**numBlocks** is the number of blocks used to parallelize computation (set to -1 to auto-configure).

+**rank** is the number of latent factors in the model.

 **iterations** is the number of iterations to run.